georgebjork/georgebjork.github.io/_posts/2024-5-23-tailwindcss+aspnet.md

 This final line will run our `css:build` command we added earlier in our package.json.

-Finally, we can add this to our `_Layout.cshtml`.
+Finally, we want to add our stylesheet to our base `_Layout.cshtml`.
 You will want to add this to any other `_Layouts.cshtml`'s you may have in our project.

 ```
 <link rel="stylesheet" href="~/css/styles.css" asp-append-version="true" />
 ```

 ## Removing Bootstrap
-Now that all of the tailwind is added, we want to now remove any and all Bootstrap that came with the project.
+Now that all of the tailwind is added, we want to now remove any and all bootstrap that came with the project.

 ### Place 1: wwwroot